olunov/history_rec/README.txt

 1) Users who browsed this node also browsed
 2) Personalized recommendations

-To compute recommendations, the module uses {history} which keeps track of 30 days of node browsing history.
+To compute recommendations, the module uses {history} which keeps track of 30 days of node browsing history, or uses {accesslog}.